The Truth About Deadlifting & Growth: Safe Practices for Teens

 • Deadlifting can open doors to future opportunities: Most teens think about attending college during their upperclassman years.
 Many colleges require a list of extracurricular activities along with their applications.
 Deadlifting has the potential to influence a teen to join a powerlifting team, perform better in football, and even potentially land them a scholarship towards their dream school or an athletics career.

-So far, this guide has set the record straight on the question, “Does deadlifting stunt growth?”
-But, some people wonder if deadlifting can make a person grow taller.
+This guide has clarified whether deadlifting stunts growth, but some people still wonder if deadlifting can actually make a person grow taller.
 A teen shot in stature may be self-conscious about their height and probably sees deadlifting as a solution to growing taller.

 As of yet, there have not been any studies proving that deadlifting or weight lifting of any sort can make someone grow taller.
 Nevertheless, research has shown that height is predicated on the following six components: